Country Music Hall of Fame and Museum Tickets in Nashville, TN

 Is parking available on site?

-Yes, this attraction is wheelchair accessible.
-There are two entrances to the building.
-An access ramp for their main entrance is located on the corner of Demonbreun, and 222 Rep. John Lewis Way S. The 222 Rep. John Lewis Way S. entrance access ramp is located to the side of the doors.
-There are also hearing and visual accessibility guides that help guests with visual and auditory impairments.
+Yes, the Country Music Hall of Fame and Museum is wheelchair accessible.
+The building has two entrances, each with an access ramp.
+The main entrance ramp is located at the corner of Demonbreun and 222 Rep. John Lewis Way S., while the 222 Rep. John Lewis Way S. entrance has a ramp to the side of the doors.
+The museum also offers hearing and visual accessibility guides to assist guests with auditory and visual impairments.

 A limited number of courtesy wheelchairs are available on a first-come, first-served basis for their visitors while they are touring the Museum.
 Wheelchairs can be checked out at the Guest Services Desk.

-Can I bring my pet into the museum?
+Can I bring my pet?

-Service animals are allowed.
+Only service animals are allowed.
 Emotional support animals or pets are not allowed.

-Can I bring my food into the area?
+Can I bring food and drinks inside?

-What do I bring?
+What can I bring?

 You can bring your camera into the Museum, but flash photography, selfie sticks, and tripods are prohibited.
 No video recording is allowed in the Museum galleries during Historic RCA Studio B tours, Hatch Show Print tours, and Museum programs.
 Personal items more significant than 16 x 17 x 8 will not be permitted in the Museum and cannot be checked in for storage at the Museum.